iterrypeng/PYFMDB/README.md

 ``` ruby
 pod 'PYFMDB'
 ```
-#### By Hands
+#### By Hand
-You can copy the dirs `PYFMDB`,`FMDB` into your project, find the setting  option  `Link Binary With Libraries` and add `libsqlite3.dylib` into it like this:
+Copy the dirs `PYFMDB`,`FMDB` into your project

+Search the build-setting  option  `Link Binary With Libraries` and add `libsqlite3.dylib` into it like this
 ![](http://blog.devtang.com/images/key-value-store-setup.jpg)

 ###Create Table
 Create Table extends `PYTable`，In the demo project, I have named it "CarTable"
 #### Set TableName
-The codes from CarTable.m  below:
+The codes from CarTable.m  below
 ```
 -(NSString *)tableName{
     return @"car";
 }
 ```
 #### Set Table structure
-The codes from CarTable.m  below:
+The codes from CarTable.m  below
 ```
 -(PYStructure *)structure{
     PYStructure * st = [[PYStructure alloc] init];